Advocate For Healthy Moms, Babies and Families

 Healthy Start is an essential community health service.

 Healthy Start is both an umbrella and safety net for the maternal and child health system of care in each county across Florida.
 Healthy Start is responsible for implementing systems of care in every community as well as providing services for pregnant women and young children up to the age of three.
-Healthy Start’s universal risk screening remains the crucial infrastructure to identify families in need at the earliest point possible – from the first prenatal appointment through a baby’s delivery.
+Healthy Start utilizes the Florida Prenatal Screen and Florida Infant Screen to identify families in need at the earliest point possible – from the first prenatal appointment through a baby’s delivery.
 Provision of risk-appropriate care and access to timely prenatal and postpartum care result in healthier pregnancies and births, thereby saving lives and costs associated with a poor birth outcome.

 Across Florida Healthy Start currently touches more than half of all pregnant women and 40% of newborns, and in Flagler and Volusia counties Healthy Start has provided direct services to more than 7,000 at-risk pregnant women, infants and families annually.